 On our website you will also find information about important news and changes in the clinic schedule.

 To be renewed every year in October/November.
 Until January 1st the vaccination is free of charge for people on retirement, people age 65 and above and for people with certain chronic diseases.
 We also recommend pregnant women to get vaccinated in the 2nd and 3rd trimester.

 Set up a consultation with one of our specially trained nurses for thorough advice and vaccinations if you are travelling to other parts of the world.
 Note: It is not covered by the national health care system – fees will apply.

 Please always bring the card when you have an appointment.
-Run it through the slide at the counter upon arrival.
+Scan the card at the counter upon arrival.

 If you have a Danish CPR number most medical treatments and services are covered by Sygesikringen (The National Health Insurance) and are free of charge.

 Specific rules apply to people from the Nordic countries and The European Union.

 However some services are not covered, e.g. travel advice and travel vaccinations as well as many certificates.